 Baked Reblochon cheese

-• Food
+• Comida

-Reblochon is an unpasteurised cheese made from cows’ milk, which develops a harmless white mold on its rind.
+Reblochon is an unpasteurised cheese made from cows’ milk, which develops a harmless white mould on its rind.
 Its history dates back to the 14th century when it earned its name, which translates as ‘to pinch a cow’s udder again’.
 Farmers were taxed according to how much milk their cows yielded, so would hold some back until calculations had been tallied up.

 • 9